dredremontes/fn_MD_FDA/README.md

-# fn-MD-FDA-demo
+# fn_MD_FDA
 Fibronectin (fn) steered molecular dynamics (MD) and force distribution analysis (FDA) tutorial
 ==========
-This is an instruction manual for running steered molecular dynamics simulations of a single fibronectin subunit.
-All input files required to run the simulations are in `./fn-MD-FDA-demo/input/`.
-Completed simulation trajectories for postprocessing can be found in: `./fn-MD-FDA-demo/output/`.
-This tutorial walks you through how to get these outputs from scratch.
+This is an instruction manual for running steered a molecular dynamics simulation (constant pulling force of 700 pN) of a single fibronectin subunit.
+All input files required to run the simulations are in `./fn_MD_FDA/input/`.
+Completed simulation trajectories for postprocessing can be found in: `./fn_MD_FDA/output/`.
+This tutorial walks you through how to get these outputs from scratch and all the simulations can be done on a modern laptop with 1-3 hour runtime depending on specifications.
 However, you may choose to download the trajectory files and view the results in VMD.

 Downloading Gromacs
 ===========
 This implementation was run in Ubuntu 20.04.
-The molecular dynamics software used was Gromacs 2020.4, which can be downloaded from https://ftp.gromacs.org/pub/gromacs-2020.4.tar.gz and is also available in the `./fn-MD-FDA-demo/.` The source code can be downloaded from https://manual.gromacs/org/2020.4/download.html.
+The molecular dynamics software used was Gromacs 2020.4, which can be downloaded from https://ftp.gromacs.org/pub/gromacs-2020.4.tar.gz and is also available in the `./fn_MD_FDA/.` The source code can be downloaded from https://manual.gromacs/org/2020.4/download.html.
 The tarball can be unpacked using:
 ```
 $> tar -xvzf gromacs-2020.4.tar.gz
 ```